Marlowe-Haws/Lorenz-Turtle-Fractal-Generator/README.md

 I like the current version, though, and I believe it provides the greatest scope for the possible shapes you can make.

+# Developments
+I ran into some issues with the angle distortion being based off the dx value from the Lorenz equations.

+Sometimes at extreme values, the angles will converge on 0 and 360 and get stuck in a static pattern or involve a static loop.

+I didn't like that, so I'm basing it off the dz value instead now and I haven't seen that happen anymore.

+This does have a big impact on the resulting shape; you could potentially experiment with changing this with hard-coded variations.

+I think the dy value might be a good option as well, and dx still gave me some great results even with that occasional convergence.

+# License
 This was just a fun pet project.
 I'm releasing it under the MIT license.